 Need to get rid of spiders in your home or office in Upstate NY fast?
 Click below to request your FREE INSPECTION today.

 Harvest-man Spiders or “Daddy Long Legs” These spiders much like ticks aren’t true spiders because they only have one body segment.
 They do not have venom but can produce a foul scent.
 They hunt small insects and feed on plant juices.

 Sheet Web Weavers are often overlooked because of their small size.
 They are very abundant among vegetation.
 They spin a sheet web over the vegetation to catch its prey.
 Some wit under the filmy dome until the prey lands and then it attacks.

 Black and Yellow Garden Spiders

 Black & Yellow Garden Spiders are one of the largest in Northern New York and Vermont.
-Like all orb weavers the Spiders web is a masterpiece.
+Like all orb weavers, the Spiders web is a masterpiece.
 The web is rebuilt every morning to keep its tackiness.
-The females are hundreds of time larger then the male.
+The females are hundreds of times larger than the males.

 Fishing Spiders have small eyes and legs that are held widely apart.
 They get their name because they hunt for aquatic prey such as insects crustaceans and even small minnows.
 They hand out on the banks of streams and ponds feeling for vibrations of passing prey.